Khazrak/JDocker/README.md

 Ping the docker server
 Create a new image from a container’s changes
 Monitor Docker’s events
-Get a tarball containing all imageInfos in a repository Get a tarball containing all imageInfos
+Get a tarball containing all images in a repository Get a tarball containing all images
-Load a tarball with a set of imageInfos and tags into docker Image tarball format
+Load a tarball with a set of images and tags into docker Image tarball format
-Exec Create
-Exec Start
-Exec Resize
-Exec Inspect

 More Custom Tests